 This program provides students with entry-level skills in graphic design and allows students to upgrade or expand their present skills.
+It also is a path for upgrading or expanding skills in one's present employment.
 Students will focus on typography and the foundations of visual communication design for both print and on-screen media, and build skills in the most widely used graphic design software applications.
 This program provides credits towards the Associate in Applied Science Degree in Graphic Design.

 Eastern Michigan University, several BS degrees.

 Good computer skills and aptitude are required to enroll in GDT computer-based courses.
-Students with no or minimal computer skills are encouraged to begin with GDT 105, Introduction to Mac Graphics.
 GDT courses are taught using Macintosh computers.

 - Business/Computer Technologies

 |GDT 100||Typography I||4|

 |Restricted Electives: ART 101, ART 102, ART 111, ART 112, ART 114, ART 120, ART 122, ART 125, ART 127, ART 129, GDT 106, GDT 107, GDT 108, GDT 151, GDT 239, GDT 245 or any 100 level or higher ANI, PHO, VID or WEB course.||3 - 4|

 - 27 - 28